dogestry/dogestry/Readme.md

 #### optional - compression

-I've chosen to use lz4 as the compression format as its very fast and for `layer.tar` still seems to provide reasonable compression ratios.
+I've chosen to use lz4 as the compression format as it's very fast and for `layer.tar` still seems to provide reasonable compression ratios.
 There's a [go implementation] but there's no streaming version and I wouldn't know where to start in converting it.

-Given that remotes are generally, well, remote, I don't think its a stretch to include compression for the portable repository format.
+Given that remotes are generally, well, remote, I don't think it's a stretch to include compression for the portable repository format.

 It probably should be optional though.

-Currently its part of the Push/Pull command, but I intend to push the implementation down into the s3 remote.
+Currently it's part of the Push/Pull command, but I intend to push the implementation down into the s3 remote.

 #### optional - checksumming